A few years ago I first heard of a new breed of automated investing services, what those in the financial media like to call robo-advisors.

 This month Wealthfront wiped out those concerns by getting rid of their $5000 minimum account balance, and instituting a new low $500 minimum account balance!

-Sign up for Wealthfront via this exclusive Bible Money Matters link to get an extra $5,000 managed for free:
+Sign up for Wealthfront via this exclusive Bible Money Matters link to get $5,000 managed for free:

 Wealthfront’s New $500 Account Minimum